newnightcoder/PRACTICAL-JS-blog-series/HOW REACT SAVED MY LIFE.md

 **What was i scared of or impressed by:**
 - the spread operator
 - destructuring
-- using libraries (except for moment.js ❤️). i had never tried bootstrap or anything like that.
+- using libraries (except for moment.js ❤️ ). i had never tried bootstrap or anything like that.
 - React. plain and simple.

 *The switch moment*
-i received a dm from a nice 100DaysOfCode friend of mine, Danny, encouraging me to implement the vanilla JS todo-app i was working on, with a framework.
-I could have chosen Vue, many people say Vue is the easiest front-end framwork to learn, great for beginners!
-Which is great, but i thought "React!!!" because that's what i chose for my learning roadmap and i thought: i'll spend **time** learning a framework anyway (i follow the "learning by doing" method so it still takes me some time to finish one project! lol) so it'll be more time efficient if i start with React NOW.
+In June i received a dm from my 100DaysOfCode friend Danny, encouraging me to implement the vanilla JS todo-app i was working on, **with a framework!** I could have chosen Vue.js as many people say Vue is the easiest front-end framework to learn, great for beginners!
+Which is great, but i thought "React!!!" because that's what i chose for my learning roadmap and i thought: i'll spend **time** learning a framework anyway (i follow the "learning by doing" method so it takes me some time to finish one project! lol) so in the grand scheme of things it'll be more time efficient for me to just jump into React.
+3 weeks later (it took me that long to feel "ready" to follow Danny's encouraging advice) i finally started to implement my todo app with React!🚀 it's almost finished now, i'm fixing the last 2 bugs as we speak!
-I finally started to implement my todo app with React (took me about 3 weeks after the dm of my friend to feel "ready" lol) And here i am today, learning React and having a real blast!
+And here i am today, learning React and having a real blast!

 <a name="2"></a>